AdenKoperczak/grib2pf/README.md

 cd ..
 pip install -r requirements.txt
 ```
-You can then run `grib2pf.py` as a normal script.
+You can then run `grib2pf.py` and `grib2pf-ui.py` as normal scripts.

 This will only work if your distro does not manage your Python packages.
 Otherwise, you can use a Python virtual environment.
 To do so, do the